 Hello World Guide

-In this practical guide, you'll learn how to get up and running so you can build a simple single-page app using Firebolt®.
-This guide will show you fundamentals like importing modules and how to use the Device and Lifecycle modules.
+In this tutorial, we’ll show you how to build a simple single-page app using Firebolt®, including fundamentals like importing modules and how to use the Device and Lifecycle modules.
+This is designed with the following assumptions:

 What you'll need